-I have a challenge for you: Grow at least one type of vegetable each season of 2014.
+I have a challenge for you: Grow at least one type of vegetable in each season.
 It’s not as hard as it sounds.
 Vegetables can be grown outside in southeastern NC from late winter through late fall.
 You can officially join the Year Round Gardening Challenge by filling out a quick online survey that will ask you simple question about what you would like to grow, the size of your garden, and your gardening experience level.
 Everyone who takes the challenge will have the option to subscribe to the Food Gardener email news service to receive regular updates about planting times, recommended varieties, insect and disease problems, sustainable and organic pest management, and upcoming classes and events.
-Click here to learn more and to take the survey.
+North Carolina Cooperative Extension Year Round Gardening Challenge and Survey

 Visit the Pender Extension Lawn and Garden webpage to stay up to date with all the latest gardening news, or sign up to receive weekly gardening updates through our email news services:

 - Subscribe to Pender Gardener to receive updates on what to plant and how to care for your lawn and landscape.
 To subscribe, send an the email to firstname.lastname@example.org.
 Leave the subject line blank.
 In the body of the message put: subscribe pendergardener